-- 2) Hot working is not normally carried out.
+- 2) Hot works are not normally conducted.
 If essential maintenance requires the use of hot work processes, then corporate policies and procedures are to be followed. - 3) Portable electrical equipment used as part of the Caretaking / Cleaning regime is subject to annual PAT Testing.
-This information is held by the Estate Services Manager Bryan Low. - 4) The fixed electrical installation shall be tested every 5 years.
-The date of the last EICR to the landlord's supply was 9th June 2021
+This information is held by the Estate Services Manager. - 4) The fixed electrical installation shall be tested every 5 years.
+It was noted that labelled evidence shows the last EICR inspection was carried out on the 06/12/2025.
+An email was sent to the electrical department requesting the last EICR.